Purchases made through links earn us a small commission, at no extra cost to you.

 On and on we hiked up the steep, rocky slope, getting more excited the closer we got to the top.
 Once we reached the crest, I was disappointed to find out that we weren’t at the lake yet- we still had to cross a field of rock and climb up another hill.

 When we finally reached Laguna de los Tres we were met with one of the most beautiful views I’ve ever seen.
-There was the towering, grey peak of Mount Fitz Roy against a brilliant blue sky.
+There was the lofty, grey peak of Mount Fitz Roy against a brilliant blue sky.
 At its base was the turquoise water of Laguna de los Tres shimmering in the sun.
 Completing this wonderful alpine scene was Glaciar de los Tres and Glaciar Rio Blanco spilling down from the jagged wall of rock.

 I was so enamoured with the beauty in front of me, and how it was bathed in the perfect light, that I couldn’t help but take a ridiculous amount of pictures.